ModOrganizer2/modorganizer2.github.io/index.md

 ## Welcome to Mod Organizer 2

 MO2 was initially started by Tannin, the creator of the original ModOrganizer, to take care of 64 bit games such as Fallout 4.
-It is now actively maintained by a team of developers, from all backgrounds, and is now able to do much more than @Tannin ever envisioned.
+It is now actively maintained by a team of developers, from all backgrounds, and is now able to do much more than Tannin ever envisioned.

 ## Getting Started